UNM-CARC/QuickBytes/X11_forwarding.md

-# X11 Forwarding for Add-ons on MATLAB
+# X11 Forwarding

-X11 Forwarding allows the MATLAB graphical user interface to open on your client machine while MATLAB itself is being run on a
-CARC machine.
-This is necessary to select add-ons that may be necessary for your computations.
-This QuickByte will show you how to do this yourself.
+X11 Forwarding allows any graphical user interface to open on your client machine while the software itself is being run on a CARC machine.
+This QuickByte will show you how to do X11 forwarding yourself.

 ## On a Mac